TheRealBenForce/MINEformation/readme.md

 demonstrate the power of AWS.

 ## Assumptions
-- User has created an EC2 keypair named mineformationKP
+- User has created an EC2 keypair named mineformationKP.
-- User a registered hosted zone with AWS.
+- User has a registered hosted zone with AWS.

 ## Usage
 This cloudformation template assumes you have registered at least one hosted zone with AWS.